 1. Using Linq syntax or Sql like query expression as shown below

 var query= from e in context.Employees where e.Name.StartsWith("s") select e;

 2. Using Extension methods or Lambda expressions as shown below

 Which method is better, SQL like query syntax method or lambda expression method?

 From a performance perspective there is no difference between the two and which one to use depends on personal preference.
-Please note that LINQ query written using SQL like query expressions are translated into their equivalent lambda expression before they are compiled.
+Please note that LINQ queries written using SQL-like query expressions are translated into their equivalent lambda expression before they are compiled.

 The first approach is better for programmers who are more comfortable with SQL-style queries whereas the second approach is better for programmers who are fine with lambda expressions, delegates, actions, and stuff like that.

-But in many places, extension method technique (Lambda expression) are more powerful than Linq syntaxes (SQL like query expression).
+But in many places, the extension method technique (Lambda expression) is more powerful than Linq syntaxes (SQL-like query expression).
 There are queries that you cannot write with SQL like syntax easily or can't write at all, so learn both ways but prefer to use extension methods.